atchai/newsverify/public/sites/demo/themes/custom/demo/css/README.txt

 Five CSS files are provided by default.
 These files will be loaded according to the media queries established in your theme's settings.
 The default values are provided below.

-To use these stylesheets, rename the files and snp with the name of your theme.
+To use these stylesheets, rename the files and demo with the name of your theme.
 For example, if your theme is named beta, the files would be named: global.css (this file does not get renamed) beta-alpha-default.css